apache/couchdb-documentation/src/replication/replicator.rst

 Once replication jobs are created they are managed by the scheduler.
 The scheduler is the replication component which periodically stops some jobs and starts others.
-This behavior makes it posssible to have a larger number of jobs than the cluster could run simultaneously.
+This behavior makes it possible to have a larger number of jobs than the cluster could run simultaneously.
 Replication jobs which keep failing will be penalized and forced to wait.
 The wait time increases exponentially with each consecutive